bardiairajian/bardiairajian.github.io/about/index.md

 * Tehran, Iran, 2018-2022
 * Bachelor of Science, Polymer Engineering
 * GPA: 18.10/20
-* Final Project: “Synthesis of Polyurea Polyaspartic High Abrasion and Chemical Resistance Coatings”<br>
+* Final Project: “Synthesis of Polyurea Polyaspartic High Abrasion and Chemical Resistance Coatings” <a href="/Polyurea"> Read More</a><br>

 ### University of Tehran
 * Tehran, Iran, 2018-2022